chokrikadoussi/blogpreviewcard/README.md

 I don't understand why the ::after element, when we hovered the card, passes in front of it.
 I tried to change the z-index value (from negative to positive) but the issue is still present.
 In the best case, the ::after element is between the card and its content :

 ![](./assets/images/screen-issue.png)

+**Issue had been resolved** : Changed the pseudo ::after to a box-shadow feature with a transition

 ### Continued development